z80playground/cpm-fat/README.md

 ### Additions

-* Currently the source of the runtime system hasn't been changed, instead I've shuffled the various executables around for clarity.
+* Currently the source of the runtime system hasn't been changed, however I have shuffled the various executables around for clarity.
 * I've added a copy of the Turbo Pascal compiler beneath [P:](dist/CPM/DISKS/P).
   * I wrote a simple [getting started with Turbo Pascal](TURBO.md) guide.
   * Included is also a sample "hello.pas" file.